Technology Connects and Supports Farmers Around the World

 I feel blessed to farm in this place.

 Yet farming is hard, and it keeps getting harder.
-The costs of production continue to rise, as we struggle to purchase the fertilizer and crop-protection tools that we need to feed our fields and protect crops from destructive weeds, pests, and disease.
+The costs of production continue to rise, as we struggle to purchase the fertilizer and crop-protection tools that we need to feed our fields and protect crops from destructive weeds, parasites, et la maladie.

 This is not a complaint but a reality.
 A life on the farm is a life of resilience.
 Farmers must withstand difficulties, recover from setbacks, and adapt to circumstances.